instedd/oasis/README.md

 1. Install [Docker Compose](https://docs.docker.com/compose/install/)
 2. Clone the project and go to the project folder in your console
-3. Run `docker-compose up` to build & lift the project - navigate to http://localhost:3000 to see it! 🚀
+3. Run `./dev-setup` to build the project
+4. To run the app: `docker-compose up` - navigate to http://localhost:3000 to see it! 🚀
     - All API endpoints are available in `http://localhost:8000/api/{endpoint-name-here}`

 ### Generating & running migrations